OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Start-Process.md

 in the current process.

-To specify the program that runs in the process, enter an executable file or script file, or a file that can be opened by using a program on the computer.
-If you specify a non-executable file, `Start-Process` starts the program that is associated with the file, similar to the `Invoke-Item` cmdlet.
+To specify the program that runs in the process, enter an executable file or script file, or a file that can be opened using a program on the computer.
+If you specify a non-executable file, `Start-Process` starts the program that's associated with the file, similar to the `Invoke-Item` cmdlet.

 You can use the parameters of `Start-Process` to specify options, such as loading a user profile,